yabsp/mapd/docs/TESTING.md

 ---
 ## General Testing Notes

-- All memory tests use `LD_PRELOAD=build/libmemwrap.so` to inject the custom memory tracker.
+- All memory tests use `LD_PRELOAD=build/libmemwrap.so` to inject the custom memory tracker, even if not needed in e.g. fragmentation testing.
 - Output logs can be inspected under `build/tmp/` for debugging.

 ### Testing without Make
 - It is possible to test without Make.
 - In such a case pass the test you want to run as argument to the test_alloc executable.
-- Possible arguments are: `--overflow`, `--dangling`, `--double-free`, `--fragmentation`, `--simple`, `--all`
+- Possible arguments are: `--overflow`, `--dangling`, `--double-free`, `--fragmentation`, `--simple`, `--all` as stated above.
-- In this case you will need a separate, running analyzer instance
+- Do not forget that in this case you will need a separate, running analyzer instance as well.